Dental Implants in Pembroke Pines

 Implants also help preserve facial structure, preventing bone deterioration that occurs when teeth are missing.

-Dr. Tendler and Dr. Shapiro can help you determine if dental implants are right for you to replace one or more missing teeth.
+Dr. Tendler, Dr. Shapiro and Dr. Theiss can help you determine if dental implants are right for you to replace one or more missing teeth.
 We invite ou to read more about this secure, natural looking option to restore your smile.

 Are You Ashamed Of Showing Your Missing Teeth?